lm383/Web-Programmin/README.md

 5) Type node app in command line and hit enter
 6) Open browser of your choice (preferably firefox) and type the url  https://localhost3000
 7) That's the website enjoy!
+# Instructions to play game
+1) complete Instructions to run
+2) signup and log in (not required but highscore will be saved if you do)
+3) press Start
+4) press Start Game to start the multiplayer
+5) to get another player on open https://localhost3000 in another window and they will join your game
 # prerequisites
 - have node js (v12.19.0) installed
 - have npm (6.14.8) installed (with express and socket.io too)